Shivansh1606/ocr/README.md

 # ocr ->
-index.html + app.py -> are used to covert the pdf and image into the text file (.txt file) For proper working of this we has to install 3 thing:
+index.html + app.py -> are used to covert the pdf and image into the text file (.txt file)

+For proper working of this we has to install 3 things:
-  1. pip install flask flask-cors pillow pytesseract pdf2image
+  1. pip install flask flask-cors pillow pytesseract pdf2image  (run in VS code terminal)
   2. Tesseract OCR (for image/text extraction)
       Download Link: https://github.com/UB-Mannheim/tesseract/wiki and then Set the path in Python code.
   3. Poppler (for PDF → image conversion)